terrencetangt/VBA/README.md

 # VBA
 This is a note for me in my VBA programming journey.
 The purpose is to note down useful functions I have been used before, for reusing them in the future.
+Feel Free to use them if you need to.